 We're told that we need up to eight hours of sleep a night in order to feel properly rested.
 But if you're stressing in your dreams, you're hardly getting any of that coveted rest.
 If you typically toss and turn, wake up crying, or in a puddle of your own sweat, chances are you are aren't snoozing well.

-Our anxieties can be shared but they're also our own.
 Common dreams that we all have can indicate general fears and anxieties, but mean something completely personal to the dreamer.
-Underwater?
-Ever heard of a "wave of emotions"?
-We can learn something from our anxiety dreams, like pinpointing the problem as our sub conscious serves them and work on getting that anxiety getaway of our dreams — also known as restful sleep.
+"Focus on the emotion in the dream and ask yourself if that emotion in the dream is consistent with what is going on in your life," Klapow tells Bustle.
+We can learn something from our anxiety dreams, like pinpointing the problem as our sub conscious dredges it up and work on getting that getaway of our dreams — also known as restful sleep.

 Teeth Falling Out

 According to Dream Moods, a website that's basically an encyclopedia for common dreams, teeth falling out is amongst the most commonly shared sleep stress sequence.
 But of course, no one dream has a single definition.
 Because teeth are presented on our face, it can be theorized that dreaming about them falling out has a lot to do with anxieties of how we're perceived as well as a fear of rejection.